Chart Color Schemes

 Minto - St Andrews's population is younger than the national pattern

 Minto - St Andrews has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than the national average of 38 years.
-The 5-14 age group comprises 15.4% of the population, higher than in Greater Sydney, while the 25-34 age group makes up 12.1%.
+The 5-14 age group constitutes 15.4% of the population, higher than in Greater Sydney, while the 25-34 age group makes up 12.1%.
 Between 2021 and present, the 75 to 84 age group has increased from 2.9% to 3.9% of the population.
 Conversely, the 25 to 34 age group has decreased from 13.6% to 12.1%.
-By 2041, population forecasts indicate significant demographic changes for Minto - St Andrews.
-The 75 to 84 age cohort is projected to rise substantially by 747 people (an increase of 86%), from 866 to 1,614.
-Notably, the combined 65+ age groups are expected to account for 56% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 25 to 34 and 0 to 4 age groups are projected to see reduced numbers.
+By 2041, forecasts indicate significant demographic changes for Minto - St Andrews.
+The 75 to 84 age cohort is projected to grow by 747 people (an increase of 86%) from 866 to 1,614.
+Notably, the combined 65+ age groups will account for 56% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 25 to 34 and 0 to 4 age groups are expected to decrease in numbers.